 For method type inference to succeed, the types of the arguments must be “matched” with the formal parameters of the generic method in such a way that the desired type arguments can be inferred.
 An interesting question to consider is what happens when contradictory inferences are made.
-For example, when you call the Max<T> method using MathEx.Max(7.0, 490), the compiler could deduce from the first argument that the type argument should be double, and it could deduce from the second argument that the type argument is int, a contradiction.
-In C# 2.0, this would have produced an error.
-A more sophisticated analysis would notice that the contradiction can be resolved because every int can be converted to double, so double is the best choice for the type argument.
+For example, when you call the Max<T> method using MathEx.Max(7.0, 490), the compiler could deduce from the first argument that the type argument should be double, and it could deduce from the second argument that the type argument is int—a contradiction.
+In C# 2.0, this discrepancy would have produced an error.
+A more sophisticated analysis would notice that the contradiction can be resolved because every int can be converted to a double, so double is the best choice for the type argument.
 C# 3.0 and C# 4.0 both included improvements to the method type inferencing algorithm that permit the compiler to make these more sophisticated analyses.

 In cases where method type inference is still not sophisticated enough to deduce the type arguments, you can resolve the error either by inserting casts on the arguments that clarify to the compiler the argument types that should be used in the inferences or by giving up on type inferencing and including the type arguments explicitly.

 Notice that the method type inference algorithm, when making its inferences, considers only the arguments, the arguments’ types, and the formal parameter types of the generic method.
-Other factors that could, in practice, be used in the analysis—such as the return type of the generic method, the type of the variable that the method’s returned value is being assigned to, or the constraints on the method’s generic type parameters—are not considered at all by the method type inference algorithm.
+Other factors that could, in practice, be used in the analysis—such as the return type of the generic method, the type of the variable to which the method’s returned value is being assigned, or the constraints on the method’s generic type parameters—are not considered at all by this algorithm.

 Specifying Constraints